hdzierz/Report_BAF/untitled.md

 - Connections with UNCC bioinformatics and information technology staff were made during the research exchange last August 2015.
 This provided us with further expertise in the implementation of iRODS, and philosophies of data/metadata management.
 - Vladimir Mencl (NeSI) was contracted to install the iRODS proof of concept instance, he remains a point of contact for technical expertise in this area.
 - Ben Warren connected with Steve Worth and the Metalnx development team during the BioIT World 2016 conference in Boston (April 2016).
 I provided feedback to them directly regarding Metalnx features and development.
 This solidified our relationship, improving PFR's standing as an important customer for the delivery of the Metalnx software, and also as a resource for testing/development for Metalnx in future.
+- I have communicated with Shannon Schlueter (UNCC bioinformatics) regarding implementation of the production iRODS instance, he offers expertise and further contacts with the iRODS development team.

 # Next steps What are the next steps required to maximise impact?